1. Submit documents

-Submit the following documents to WSU Office of International Programs:
+Submit the following documents to WSU International Programs through myPassport.

-- Financial documentation (e.g., bank statement, proof of graduate assistantship, letter from employer or sponsor, etc.)
+- Financial documentation (e.g., bank statement, letter from employer or sponsor, etc.)

 Whether you decide to bring your family members with you at the time of your initial entry or at a later time, you are required to show evidence of adequate financial support for each dependent.
-The additional amount of financial support you must show for each J-2 dependent is shown at the bottom of the annual List of Estimated Expenses.
+The additional amount of financial support you must show for each J-2 dependent is:

 WSU will add your dependent(s) to your SEVIS record.
 Then we will issue a new DS-2019 to you and each of your accompanying dependents.